 Persons affected indirectly include survivors, neighbors, government officials and regulators, community leaders, customers, suppliers, shareholders, allies, partners, collaborators, and co-inventers or co-marketers.

 Many crisis situations will mandate contact with government officials at various levels.
-If media coverage of the event is nationwide, the company should be in touch with key elected state and federal officials and regulatory agencies to ensure that they have accurate and prompt information to be prepared for possible media questions.
+If media coverage of the event is nationwide, the company should communicate with key elected state and federal officials.
+They should also contact regulatory agencies to ensure that they have accurate and prompt information for possible media questions.
 The type of crisis will dictate the extent of such notifications:

 - Corporate Relations will coordinate the regulatory reporting process.